 They are given LOTO training so that they are aware of the restrictions and can identify locks and tags.
 Here, they will be instructed never to reenergize or restart a locked-out or tagged-out machine.
 They will also be retrained if there is a change in OSHA regulation or their employer’s guidelines.
 This retraining can be done through awareness campaigns.

-Retraining is required if there is:
+Retraining is required when:

 Department: ____________________